dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 **`The merge strategy`**:

- Match records based on a unique_key; update old records, insert new ones.
-(If no unique_key is specified, all new data is inserted, similar to append.)
+ Match records based on a `unique_key`; update old records, insert new ones.
+(If no `unique_key` is specified, all new data is inserted, similar to append.)

 How can I run the Merge incremental strategy?